ProductBeacon Research · State of Cyber 2026

 Disclosures and Backmatter

 Author conflict disclosure.
 Yohay Etsion is Head of Product (Fractional) at AXIA, which competes in the Data Loss Prevention (DLP) segment covered in this report.
-AXIA's scope is DLP only; it does not compete in IRM, DSPM, or the cross-front Convergence theses.
 The methodology applies equally to AXIA-adjacent vendors and to non-adjacent vendors.
 There is no parity exception.

 Not investment advice.
-Nothing in this synthesis brief or in the underlying chapters constitutes investment advice, an offer to buy or sell any security, or a recommendation for any specific investment action.
-Vendor placements (Gravity / Attention / Wildcard), Winner / Watch / Loser characterizations, and Pattern Claim conditional predictions are research opinions grounded on publicly verifiable proxies; they are not financial advice and should not be relied upon as such.
+Nothing in this digest or in the underlying chapters constitutes investment advice, an offer to buy or sell any security, or a recommendation for any specific investment action.
+Vendor placements, Winner / Watch / Loser characterizations, and Pattern Claim conditional predictions are research opinions grounded on publicly verifiable proxies; they are not financial advice and should not be relied upon as such.
 Readers should consult their own advisors before making investment decisions about any named vendor.

 Citation count.
-State of Cyber 2026 Part 1 ships with 280 unique citations across the four chapters, 47 of which cross-reference between chapters.
+State of Cyber 2026 ships with 596 unique citations across eight fronts and two parts, 68 of which cross-reference between chapters.
 The full citation list lives at productbeacon.agency/research/state-of-cyber-2026/citations.md, regenerated at every chapter ship.

 Contact and corrections.
 Within five business days of any chapter's publication date, named vendors may request a factual correction by writing to [email protected].
 We will correct factual inaccuracies.
 We will not negotiate positioning, change Winner / Watch / Loser characterizations, or remove Pattern Claims under vendor pressure.
 The correction window is for facts, not framing.